fmilkau/powertac-experiment-manager/README.md

 docker compose --file em.compose.yml --env-file .env up --detach
 ```

-On first time setup, this command take some time to complete.
+On first time setup, this command may take some time to complete.
 Afterwards the web client should be available in your
 browser via `http://localhost:60600` (assuming you used the default configuration) or in a more generalized form via
 `http://<EM_HOST>:<EM_WEB_CLIENT_HOST_PORT>`.